 Step 1: Review Your Program’s Document Checklist

-Before contacting a translator, download the official document checklist and instruction guide for your specific IRCC program from canada.ca.
-The checklist will list every required document.
-Identify which of those documents are not in English or French.
-Some programs specify additional requirements beyond IRCC’s baseline rule — for example, some provincial nominee programs have their own translation standards.
+Before you contact a translator, download the official document checklist and instruction guide for your specific IRCC program from canada.ca.
+The checklist lists every required document.
+Identify which of those are not in English or French.
+Some programs spell out requirements beyond IRCC’s baseline rule.
+Certain provincial nominee programs, for example, have their own translation standards.
 Know your checklist before you collect your documents.

 Step 2: Gather Your Original Documents

 Collect the originals of every document that needs translation.
-Do not send photocopies to your translator to work from — WES itself notes that translators must work from official documents, not informal copies, because unofficial versions might not correspond exactly to the official original.
+Do not send photocopies for your translator to work from.
+WES itself notes that translators must work from official documents, not informal copies, because unofficial versions might not match the official original exactly.
 If your birth certificate is laminated and cannot be photocopied clearly, contact the issuing authority in your country of origin for a new certified copy.
 Your translator will certify a photocopy of the original as part of the translation process.

 Step 3: Choose an ATIO-Certified (or Equivalently Certified) Translator

 Contact a translator or translation agency whose translators are members in good standing of ATIO (Ontario) or the equivalent provincial body for your province.
-Verify that the translator is certified specifically for the language pair you need — ATIO certification is granted per language combination, not as a blanket credential.
+Verify that the translator is certified specifically for the language pair you need.
+ATIO certification is granted per language combination, not as a blanket credential.
 A translator certified for English-Spanish is not automatically certified for English-Arabic.
-Ask the agency to confirm the translator’s certification and relevant language pair before proceeding.
-This step is how you qualify for the no-affidavit pathway.
+Ask the agency to confirm the translator’s certification and relevant language pair before you proceed.
+This is the step that qualifies you for the no-affidavit pathway.
 Review our guidance on the most common mistakes people make when hiring certified translators before you commit.

 Step 4: Provide the Original Documents and Confirm the Scope

 Tell the translator clearly which program and which IRCC application you are preparing.
-A thorough translator will translate everything on the document — including stamps, official seals, marginal notes, and any handwritten annotations — because IRCC requires that all text on the original be reflected in the translation.
-If a stamp is illegible on the original, the translator should note that it is illegible rather than omitting it.
+A thorough translator will translate everything on the document, including stamps, official seals, marginal notes, and any handwritten annotations, because IRCC requires that all text on the original appear in the translation.
+If a stamp is illegible on the original, the translator should note that it is illegible rather than leave it out.
 Partial translations that skip stamps, dates, or registration numbers are a common cause of rejection.
 Learn more about why using a licensed translator is so critical for official documents.

 Step 5: Review the Delivered Translation Package

-When you receive the completed translation, verify that it contains: (1) the full translated text, (2) the translator’s name, signature, and contact information, (3) the translation date, (4) the translator’s official ATIO seal bearing their membership number, and (5) a certified photocopy of the original document.
-If any of these elements are missing, request a correction before submitting to IRCC.
-Standard turnaround at Professional Interpreting Canada is 24–48 hours for most documents, with rush options available when timelines are tight.
+When you receive the completed translation, confirm it contains: (1) the full translated text, (2) the translator’s name, signature, and contact information, (3) the translation date, (4) the translator’s official ATIO seal bearing their membership number, and (5) a certified photocopy of the original document.
+If any of these elements is missing, request a correction before you submit to IRCC.
+Standard turnaround at Professional Interpreting Canada is 24 to 48 hours for most documents, with rush options when timelines are tight.

 Step 6: Assemble and Submit Your Application Package

 File the translation and its certified copy of the original alongside the application form and all other supporting documents, following the assembly instructions in your program guide.
-For online applications, scan the complete translation package — translation pages plus the certified copy of the original — into a single clear PDF.
+For online applications, scan the complete translation package, translation pages plus the certified copy of the original, into a single clear PDF.
 Do not password-protect the file.
-For paper applications, arrange the translation immediately after the document it translates.
+For paper applications, place the translation immediately after the document it translates.
 Label everything clearly using the document names on the checklist.

 Common Mistakes That Get Applications Returned

-Based on IRCC’s published guidance and the nature of the rules, the following errors are the most frequent causes of translation-related returns and refusals.
+Based on IRCC’s published guidance and the nature of the rules, the errors below are the most frequent causes of translation-related returns and refusals.

 Using a Family Member as Translator

 This is the most common mistake.
-Applicants whose spouse, parent, or sibling is a fluent bilingual speaker — or even a working translator — assume they can handle the translation to save time and money.
-IRCC categorically rejects translations from family members and from the applicant’s representative.
+Applicants whose spouse, parent, or sibling is a fluent bilingual speaker, or even a working translator, assume they can handle the translation to save time and money.
+IRCC flatly rejects translations from family members and from the applicant’s representative.
 There is no exception for highly qualified relatives.
-The independent translator requirement exists because IRCC needs an impartial professional to attest to accuracy, not someone with a personal interest in the outcome of the application.
+The independent translator requirement exists because IRCC needs an impartial professional to attest to accuracy, not someone with a personal stake in the outcome of the application.

-Submitting Translation Without the Certified Copy of the Original
+Submitting a Translation Without the Certified Copy of the Original

-A translation submitted alone — without the certified photocopy of the original document it translates — is an incomplete submission.
+A translation submitted alone, without the certified photocopy of the original document it translates, is an incomplete submission.
 Both must be included together.
-Many applicants inadvertently scan only the translated pages and leave out the certified copy of the original.
+Many applicants accidentally scan only the translated pages and leave out the certified copy of the original.

 Submitting a Non-Certified Translation Without an Affidavit

 If the translator is not a member of a recognized provincial association, an affidavit is mandatory.
-Submitting a translation from a competent bilingual professional who is not ATIO-certified (or equivalent), without an accompanying affidavit, leaves the translation non-compliant.
+A translation from a competent bilingual professional who is not ATIO-certified (or equivalent), submitted without an accompanying affidavit, is non-compliant.
 Many translators who market themselves as “professional” or “experienced” are not members of a recognized provincial association, which means the affidavit route is required for their work.

 Partial Translations